Class-Writing Picture Book Biographies that Shine

 Tuition: $399 Contact me if you prefer to pay via Venmo or personal check

 I am smitten with picture book biographies.
 In fact, while pursuing an MFA in Writing (Children’s and YA focus) from Vermont College of Fine Arts (VCFA), I even focused my critical thesis on creative approaches to picture book biographies and the often-fuzzy nonfiction line.
 Since then, I have been honored with awards for Step Right Up: How Doc and Jim Key Taught the World About Kindness (Lee and Low Books), Abraham Lincoln’s Dueling Words (Peachtree), and King of the Tightrope: When the Great Blondin Ruled Niagara (Peachtree).
 See the home page here about my newly-announced co-authored book, Wings of an Eagle.
-Teaching writers is one of my great joys, and I have done so through the Highlights Foundation, SCBWI, The Writing Barn, and my individual classes.
+Teaching writers is one of my great joys, and I have done so through the Highlights Foundation, SCBWI, The Writing Barn, independent writing organizations, and my individual classes.
 You can read some student testimonials here.
 I hope you’ll join me this fall 2021.

 A well-crafted and marketable picture book biography requires the research of a scholar and the style and sparkle of a storyteller.
 In this six-week masters-level class, we will dive deeply into the process of writing a stellar picture book biography, from idea to publication.
 This will not be your typical theory-driven class.
 We will mine stacks of mentor texts for concrete examples of craft elements in action so that you can better conceptualize or revise your own work-in-progress.